Samrat-Suraj/Samrat-Suraj/README.md

 Welcome to my GitHub Dashboard!
 Here you'll find a snapshot of my skills, recent projects, and GitHub statistics.

-## 🌐 Introduction

-I'm Suraj Maurya, a professional in web development and data science with a unique ability to think outside the box and come up with innovative solutions to complex problems.
-I approach challenges with creativity and find unique ways to address them.

 ## 🚀 GitHub Stats

 [![Suraj Maurya's GitHub Stats](https://github-readme-stats.vercel.app/api?username=Samrat-Suraj&show_icons=true&hide=contribs&theme=dark)](https://github.com/Samrat-Suraj)